Click for accessibility options

 1960s - 2012

-Increase in homeless services, early childhood education and added economic mobility
+Strategic plan expanded services to address poverty and homelessness among women and their children at a greater scale.
+Increase in homeless services, early childhood education and added economic mobility.

 2013